aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to EXCEL" h2="Export PCL File to EXCEL via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PCL files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and flexible solution for developers to quickly and easily convert PCL files to EXCEL.

+The process of converting PCL to EXCEL involves two steps.
+Firstly, Aspose.PDF for .NET is used to export PCL to XLSX.
+This component provides a wide range of features for creating, manipulating and converting PDF documents.
+It also enables developers to export PCL to XLSX with just a few lines of code.

+Once the PCL file has been exported to XLSX, Aspose.Cells for .NET can be used to convert XLSX to EXCEL.
+This component provides a comprehensive set of features for working with spreadsheets.
+It enables developers to easily create, manipulate and convert spreadsheets in a variety of formats.
+It also provides a powerful and flexible Spreadsheet Programming API that can be used to convert XLSX to EXCEL.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Using Aspose.Total for .NET, developers can quickly and easily convert PCL files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and flexible solution for developers to quickly and easily convert PCL files to EXCEL.
+It enables developers to export PCL to XLSX using Aspose.PDF for .NET and then convert XLSX to EXCEL using Aspose.Cells for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}